 EU CONTRIBUTION: 1,270,869 €

 To limit the global warming, in the coming decades the reduction of greenhouse gases emissions will have to be substantial and should cover all productive sectors.
 Not only the energy sector, that holds the main responsibility for direct global emissions, but also the agricultural sector, considering that is responsible for 10-12% of total GHG emissions worldwide.
 Based on actual population growth projections food consumption will increase and without actions the greenhouse gases emissions from agricultural sector will rise.

 The European dairy sector represents one of the principal player in the world in terms of both importation and exportation and it is a key creator of wealth and jobs in the European Union.
-However, if we consider the environmental impacts of this sector, its key role in greenhouse gases emissions should not be underestimated (nearly 40% of total emissions are linked to ruminant enteric fermentation), as long as other significant impact categories, as: water resource depletion, freshwater eutrophication, marine eutrophication, freshwater eco-toxicity and land consumption.
+However, if we consider the environmental impacts of this sector, its key role in greenhouse gases emissions should not be underestimated (nearly 40% of total emissions are linked to ruminant enteric fermentation).

 Italy and France are big European cheese producers (France takes the second place after Germany, and Italy takes the sixth place after Germany, France, the UK, Poland and the Netherlands).
 Solutions are needed to improve Italian and France cheeses supply chain efficiency and to analyse and reduce their Product Environmental Footprint (PEF).
 To achieve more sustainable production and consumption, the whole supply-chain of products, his consumption and waste management must be considered (the waste of food products for human consumption touches very high percentages, up to one third of edible food produced lost every year, according to some studies).